jsenv/importmap-node-module/readme.md

 ## projectPackageDevDependenciesIncluded

 `projectPackageDevDependenciesIncluded` parameter is a boolean controling if devDependencies from your project `package.json` are included in the generated importMap.
 This parameter is optional and by default it's disabled when `process.env.NODE_ENV` is `"production"`.

-## importMapFile

-`importMapFile` parameter is a boolean controling if importMap is written to a file.
-This parameters is optional and enabled by default.

-## importMapFileRelativeUrl

-`importMapFileRelativeUrl` parameter is a string controlling where importMap file is written.
-This parameter is optional and by default it's `"./import-map.importmap"`.

-## importMapFileLog

-`importMapFileLog` parameter a boolean controlling if there is log in the terminal when importMap file is written.
-This parameter is optional and by default it's enabled.

 ## packagesExportsPreference